 Click on the following links to related sections within the document: Daratumumab: General Information.

-Click on the following links to related sections within the document: SIRIUS: Phase 2 Study, CASTOR/POLLUX: Retrospective Analysis, and Other Studies.
+Click on the following links to related sections within the document: SIRIUS: Phase 2 Study, and Real World Data.

-Abbreviations: D, daratumumab; d, dexamethasone; EAP, early access treatment protocol; GI, gastrointestinal; IRRs, infusionrelated reaction; MM, multiple myeloma; PI, proteasome inhibitor; PO, orally; qw; every week; q2w, every 2 weeks; q4w, every 4 weeks; R, lenalidomide; V, bortezomib.
+Abbreviations: D, daratumumab; d, dexamethasone; GI, gastrointestinal; IRRs, infusionrelated reaction; MM, multiple myeloma; PI, proteasome inhibitor; qw; every week; q2w, every 2 weeks; q4w, every 4 weeks; R, lenalidomide; V, bortezomib.

 PRODUCT LABELING